Queen of Pentacles

 Like all court cards, the Queen of Pentacles can represent people or things other than yourself:

 • A good balance in life, where working hard to create wealth and a future is balanced with time set aside for the things you really love and work for the benefit of.
-This balance also points to being able to support both yourself and those you love, and having this energy given and returned throughout a support network consisting of family and friends.
-This is the true web of human life, and implied by the card, where we see the lush forest above, sustained by unseen roots in the deep earth.
+This balance ensures you support yourself and your loved ones, creating a reciprocal energy throughout a network of family and friends.
+This constitutes the true web of human life, implied by the card's imagery: a lush forest sustained by unseen roots in the deep earth.

-• A life lived with an eye to the practical but also space to dream.
-There is time for responsibility and practicality, but also hopes, love and dreams.
-Without all of them, there is no point.
-Hard work and moving forward requires practicality, but the wealth it creates is worthless until we consume it to create our dreams and meet our real life-goals.
-The Queen knows the time we leave the earth to the time we return to it is limited because she constantly makes this journey.
-Her advice is totally practical (via experience) yet comes from the heart; use your time wisely!
+• A life lived with an eye to the practical, but also space to dream.
+It balances responsibility with hope and love.
+Hard work requires practicality, but the resulting wealth remains worthless until consumed to achieve our life goals.
+The Queen knows our time on earth is limited because she constantly makes the journey between life and death.
+Her advice is practical yet comes from the heart: use your time wisely.

 • A down to earth, kind person in your life.
-This person has possibly already been where you want to go in life, and is a wealth of knowledge.
-They may provide some of the resources you need for your journey, but the most important resource they have to give is that they care.
-If much older than you, this person could be a maternal figure in your life.
+This person has already walked the path you seek and possesses a wealth of knowledge.
+They provide necessary resources for your journey, but their most important resource is genuine care.
+If older than you, this person acts as a maternal figure.

 • Periods of reinvention and transformation.
 We must undertake periods of training and education, hard work and forgoing instant pleasure today for a brighter future tomorrow, or simply learning from lessons life gives us.
 All of these things are transformational.

-The Queen of Pentacles represents everything you need for a happy home.
-A stable and supportive emotional atmosphere.
-Financial success running through the family.
-The ability to attain goals and growth because your basic needs are already guaranteed.
+The Upright Queen of Pentacles represents everything you need for a happy home: a stable emotional atmosphere, financial success running through the family, and the ability to attain goals because your basic needs are already guaranteed.

-She is an earthy, kind and practical woman rather than a rich woman.
-Her energy, knowledge and kindness comes from hard work and experience.
-She is not sure of herself because she has resources but because she has been where we want to go.
+She is an earthy, kind, and practical woman, rather than a wealthy aristocrat.
+Her energy, knowledge and kindness comes from hard work.
+Her confidence does not derive from wealth, but because she has been where we will go, and has returned with experience.

-She represents wealth but it is the wealth of the ground; natural and easily given.
+She represents the wealth of the ground; natural and given to all, so long as you earn it.

-The reversed Queen of Pentacles represents the reverse of spring.
-A lack of emotional warmth and perhaps a loss (or misuse) of resources.
-Winter.
+The Reversed Queen of Pentacles represents the inversion of spring.
+It denotes a lack of emotional warmth and the misuse of resources.
+It is Winter.

-The lack of resources can be caused by wasting what you have, a sudden lack of income or a failure to act practically and wasting it on frivolous things during the good times and living for the moment.
-There could also be a sense of materialism.
-Love of money, fame or status rather than consuming your wealth to create real wealth in your home via a security and a loving atmosphere.
+This lack of resources is caused by wasting what you have: a sudden drop in income, or a failure to act practically during the good times.
+It points to profound materialism.
+You love money, fame, or status, rather than consuming your wealth to create true security, or a loving atmosphere in your home.

 Finally, the reversed card can point to inflexibility.
 This can be caused by greed and hoarding what you have rather than using it, or attempting to keep things as they are rather than moving forward.
-All of these may make you numerically richer, but you will become bored and spiritually poor.
+These actions make you numerically richer, but leave you spiritually impoverished.

 Card Design Process

-The Empress card in this deck shows Demeter, so it was only natural that the Queen of Pentacles would be her daughter, Persephone.
+The Empress in this deck shows Demeter.
+It was only natural that the Queen of Pentacles would be her daughter, Persephone.

-Persephone also represents the transition from the colder months to the warmer ones, and is the Goddess of Spring, which ties in with both the upright and reverse Queen of Pentacles and their relationship between having and not having the resources to build growth.
+Persephone also represents the transition from the colder months to the warmer ones, and is the goddess of spring, which ties in with both the upright and reverse Queen of Pentacles and their relationship between having and lacking the resources to build growth.

 Final Words

-The Queen of Pentacles represents stability and success through managing your resources in the pursuit of personal fulfillment and growth, enabling you to care for the things you love.
+The Queen of Pentacles represents stability and success through managing your resources in the pursuit of personal fulfillment, enabling you to care for the things you love.
 The card can also point to a maternal figure in your life.